RestAuth/server/doc/install/from-source.rst

 Installation
 ------------

 There isn't really anything you have to do besides downloading the source code.
+To configure RestAuth, copy :file:`RestAuth/RestAuth/localsettings.py.example` to :file:`RestAuth/RestAuth/localsettings.py` and edit it to your needs.
 The wsgi-script is located at |file-wsgi-default-as-file|, be sure to include the path of your download directory in the PYTHONPATH of your WSGI-server.

 .. include:: /includes/next-steps.rst